aituar17/Customer_Churn_Prediction/README.md

 ```

 ## 💬 Insights & Business Impact
-- Customers on **month-to-month contracts** are at the highest churn risk.
+- Customers with high tenure are at the highest churn risk.
 - **Retention strategies** should focus on encouraging long-term contracts and loyalty programs.
 - **Price sensitivity** is evident — reducing sudden charge increases can improve retention.
 - Explainability (SHAP) helps justify model predictions to non-technical stakeholders.